saucelabs/sauce-java/quickstart-archetype/quickstart-webdriver-junit/src/main/resources/archetype-resources/README.md

-This project contains sample source code that demonstrates how to construct a JUnit test to run a WebDriver against Sauce OnDemand.
+This project contains sample source code that demonstrates how to construct a JUnit test to run a WebDriver instance against Sauce OnDemand.

-It contains two classes, WebDriver.java, which is a pure-WebDriver test, and WebDriverWithHelper.java, which demonstrates how to integrate the Sauce JUnit Helper classes.
+It contains two classes, WebDriverTest.java, which is a pure-WebDriver test, and WebDriverWithHelperTest.java, which demonstrates how to integrate the Sauce JUnit Helper classes.

 The tests can be run by executing